MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-cash-flow-overview.md

 description: An overview of cash inflows and outflows to help forecast money to be received and payed out.
 author: jill-kotel-andersson
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: overview
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: cash flow, money flow, expense and income, liquidity, cash receipts minus cash payments ms.date: 12/20/2021 ms.author: edupont ms.reviewer: edupont ms.openlocfilehash: c7b75e75d86d18f686b89576ee9560b9246b3eee
+ms.search.keywords: 'cash flow, money flow, expense and income, liquidity, cash receipts minus cash payments' ms.search.form: '841, 849, 1818' ms.date: 12/20/2021
-ms.sourcegitcommit: 4c97f38fc53c1c1ec534054a4a100d8cfb73175b
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 12/20/2021
-ms.locfileid: "7940217"
+ms.author: edupont
 ---

 # <a name="cash-flow-overview"></a>Cash Flow Overview

 Understanding cash inflows and outflows is the key to running a successful business.
 You can use cash flow to easily create a short-term forecast that predicts how and when you expect money to be received and paid out by your business.
 It is important for you to know that your business will have enough cash to pay creditors and expenses when they fall due.